Insulin Resistance Guide — Part 2

 Why it matters in T1D: the liver normally receives insulin first via the portal vein.
 In T1D, insulin is delivered subcutaneously, and portal insulin levels are often lower than physiological.
 This creates a mismatch: the liver can be under-insulinised even when peripheral tissues are over-insulinised.

-How it shows up:
+How it tends to show up:

 • Dawn phenomenon and overnight glucose drift upwards.

-• High fasting glucose despite “reasonable” basal dosing.
+• High fasting glucose despite reasonable basal dosing.

 • Glucose rising even without food.